iSpy Software User Guide

 Corrupted Video / Playback Issues

 Agent defaults to using UDP to connect to cameras.
 UDP is a fast network protocol which prioritises real-time, low delay video.
-Unfortunately UDP doesn't have any error correction built into it so any electronic noise from faulty cabling to interference from power cables, amplifiers or other sources can result in corrupted video by the time the signal gets to Agent.
+Unfortunately UDP doesn’t have any error correction built into it so any electronic noise from faulty cabling to interference from power cables, amplifiers or other sources can result in corrupted video by the time the signal gets to Agent.
 You can switch to TCP instead which does have error correction built into it – but at the cost of some buffering and potential lag on the live feed.
-To switch to TCP instead, edit the camera, click to edit the Source on the General tab, select “FFMPEG” in the menu at top right and change the to TCP.
+To switch to TCP instead, edit the camera, click to edit the Source on the General tab, select “FFMPEG” in the menu at top right and change the RTSP mode to TCP.

 If you can’t get a good connection other options to try are available under General – Edit Source Type: